Vyral/robert-mack/_posts/2019-08-05-the-home-inspections-i-recommend-all-buyers-make.md

 **A lot of agents will hire a general home inspector during this time and proceed based on their report, but the situation isn’t always as cut and dry as that.** What kind of specific inspections should you order to guarantee there are no surprises after escrow closes, then?
 To give you an idea, I’ll tell what kind of inspections my team and I order for our buyers in this situation.&nbsp;

 If you’re looking to buy a condo, the answer is pretty straightforward.
-You don’t own the exterior of the building and the roof and foundation are likely owned by the homeowners association, **so you really only need a general inspection.** That being said, if our buyer’s inspector recommends that we hire an electrician, plumber, etc., to address any issues they can’t determine, we’ll take that next step.&nbsp;
+You don’t own the exterior of the building and the roof and foundation are likely owned by the homeowners association, **so you really only need a general inspection.** That being said, if our buyer’s inspector recommends that we hire an electrician, plumber, etc., to address any issues they can’t identify, we’ll take that next step.&nbsp;

 {% include pullquote.html %}